cision/rover-ui/OUTLINE.md

 ### What to avoid in RoverUI

-It's _not_ a repository for all of TrendKite's shared components.
-Don't try to add components that deal specifically with TrendKite business logic and concepts here.
+It's _not_ a repository for all shared components.
+Don't try to add components that deal specifically with business logic and concepts here.
 Don't try to add components that handle whole layout areas.

 ### Creating a new component